jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.18 StreamLinkSlope
+#### 8.14.19 StreamLinkSlope

-Estimates the average slope of each link (or tributary) in a stream network..
+Estimates the average slope of each link (or tributary) in a stream network.

 *Parameters*: